andybz/andybz/README.md

 ### Hi there 👋

 I design, develop, and maintain websites for all types of clients.
-With over 15+ years experience in the industry, it's safe to say you'll be able to count on me to get the job done.
+With over 18+ years experience in the industry, it's safe to say you'll be able to count on me to get the job done.
-I am also clasically trained as a graphic designer and have a passion for photography.
+I am also classically trained as a graphic designer and have a passion for photography.
 Holler if you need some assistance!

 <!--
 **andybz/andybz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.